Transfer-Recursive-Ensemble Learning for Multi-Day COVID-19 Prediction in India using Recurrent Neural Networks

-Two error metrics have been used for this study.
-First is the relative mean squared error (RMSE) and the second one is relative mean absolute error (RMAE).
-Rather than actual value of the error, calculating the error as a fraction of the actual value has been used in this study.
+To assess the performance of the proposed approach, two metrics have been used for this study.
+The first is the relative mean squared error (R-MSE) and the second one is relative mean absolute error (R-MAE).
+Rather than considering actual value, calculating the error as a fraction of the actual value is seen to be effective.
 As the error value is compared relative to the actual value of the parameter, hence the term relative has been used for the standard error metrics of mean squared error and mean absolute error.